-A: One visitor per patient will be screened and then permitted inside our waiting area or cafe.
+A: One visitor per patient will be screened and then permitted inside our waiting area, cafe, or in the patient’s inpatient room.
+Visiting hours are between 10 am and 6 pm every day.
 We will communicate with family using cell phone or a hospital-issued pager.

 Q: Who is required to wear a mask?

-A: All staff, patients, and visitors are required to wear a mask or face covering, at all times.
+A: All staff and patients are required to wear a mask or face covering, at all times.

 Q: What if I don’t have a mask?